Beli (app)

 Beli is an American restaurant-focused social media app founded in 2021 by Judy Thelen and Eliot Frost.
-It gained popularity in 2023 and further traction in 2025, largely spurred by growth among Gen Z users, especially in New York City.
-According to Thelen and Frost, roughly 80 percent of the app's users are under 35.
-The app has over 75 million total global reviews across 30,000 cities globally as of Sept.
-2025, with 30 million in just 2024.
+The platform allows users to track restaurants they have visited, rate dining experiences, and receive personalized restaurant recommendations.

 History

 Beli was founded in 2021 by Harvard Business School alumni Judy Thelen and Eliot Frost.
-The app was inspired by a Google Map of New York City that the couple had made plotting out the various restaurants they had visited on dates, and the name was inspired by Frost's high school nickname.
-After developing the product in 2019, between their first and second years at Harvard, a beta version launched shortly after the onset of the COVID-19 pandemic.
-The couple financed early iterations of the app through entrepreneurship grants from Harvard.
-Beli officially launched in the App Store in June 2021, shortly after Thelen and Frost got married.
+The idea for the app originated from a Google Map the couple created to track restaurants they had visited together in New York City.
+The name "Beli" was derived from Frost's high school nickname.

+The founders began developing the product in 2019.
+A beta version launched shortly after the onset of the COVID-19 pandemic, with early development funded through entrepreneurship grants from Harvard.
+Beli officially launched in the Apple App Store in June 2021.

-Beli became particularly popular amongst users in New York City, Chicago, and San Francisco, though as of June 2025 10 percent of Beli users live outside the United States.
+The app initially gained traction in major U.S. cities including New York City, Chicago, and San Francisco.
+Its user base grew rapidly among Gen Z users, particularly in New York City.
+According to Thelen and Frost, roughly 80 percent of the Beli's users are under 35.

 Thelen and Frost have declined to share data on daily active users.
 In November 2023, Beli closed a $5.3 million Series A round from Goodwater Capital.
 The company says it has raised $12 million as of June 2025, including from FirstMark Capital.